How to get free e-books

 Amazon offers a variety of free e-books at any given time.
 However, the titles aren’t always advertised or easy to find.

-If you want to summon a list of free Amazon books, you can do so by searching for Free ebooks in the Kindle Store category.
+If you want to summon a list of free Amazon Kindle books, you can search for Free ebooks in the Kindle Store category.

 Once you buy a free book—if buy is even the right word—you own the title just like you would with any other Kindle Store purchase.